SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 - Each developer can have their own configuration, connection to their own Commerce API sandboxes.
 - Deploy a single codebase application to multiple environments with their own specific configurations (Multiple B2C Site with Different Domains).

-This allows for the following:

-- Each developer can set up their own configuration file and connection to their own Commerce API sandboxes.
-- Deploy a single codebase application to multiple environments, each with their own specific configurations (Multiple B2C Site with Different Domains).

 Furthermore, your configurations can be written in any of the following languages, `.js`, `.yml`, `.yaml`, or `.json`.
 And will be marched based on that priority.

 ### Customize URLs